rundeck/rundeck/docs/en/administration/11-ssl.md

     * `framework.rundeck.url`
     * `framework.server.port`

     Set them to the appropriate https protocol, and change the port to 4443, or to the value of your `-Dserver.https.port` runtime configuration property.

-(7) Configure server URL so that Rundeck knows its external address.
+(6) Configure server URL so that Rundeck knows its external address.
 Modify the file `$RDECK_BASE/server/config/rundeck-config.properties` and change the `grails.serverURL`:

     * `grails.serverURL=https://myhostname:4443`

     Set the URL to include the appropriate https protocol, and change the port to 4443, or to the value of your `-Dserver.https.port` runtime configuration property.

+(7) For Debian/RPM installation, uncomment line 43 in `/etc/rundeck/profile`:

+        export RDECK_JVM="$RDECK_JVM -Drundeck.ssl.config=/etc/rundeck/ssl/ssl.properties -Dserver.https.port=${RDECK_HTTPS_PORT}"

-(7) Launch the rundeck launcher and tell it where to read the ssl.properties
+(8) Start the server.
+For the rundeck launcher, tell it where to read the ssl.properties

         java -Drundeck.ssl.config=$RDECK_BASE/server/config/ssl.properties -jar rundeck-launcher-1.1.0.jar

     You can change port by adding `-Dserver.https.port`:

             java -Drundeck.ssl.config=$RDECK_BASE/server/config/ssl.properties -Dserver.https.port=1234 rundeck-launcher-1.1.0.jar

     If successful, you will see a line indicating the SSl connector has started:

         Started SslSocketConnector@0.0.0.0:4443

 ### Securing passwords